taataa/taach/README.md

 **Construction:**

-    > var tou = new taach.Touchable(view, plane);
+    > var tou = new taach.Touchable(view, item);

 **Parameters:**

-- *view:* an instance of `taaspace.SpaceViewHTML`.
+- *view:* an instance of `taaspace.SpaceView`.
 Only the gestures made on this view will be listened and recognized.
-- *plane:* an instance of `taaspace.SpacePlane` such as `SpaceHTML`, `SpacePixel`, `SpaceGroup`, or `SpaceViewHTML`.
+- *item:* an instance of `taaspace.AbstractPlane` such as `SpaceHTML`, `SpacePixel`, `SpaceGroup`, or `SpaceView`.
 Only the gestures made on the HTML representation of the instance are listened and recognized.
 The instance reacts to the manipulations as specified by the mode.

 **Properties:**

-- *view:* the given `SpaceViewHTML`
+- *view:* the given `SpaceView`
 - *plane:* the given `SpacePlane`
 - *element:* the [HTMLElement](https://developer.mozilla.org/en/docs/Web/API/HTMLElement) that receives the original pointer events.
 - *mode:* the current mode object.